 Finding the Best Places to Retire Since 2006!

-Overview: Nestled along the Snake River in rural, south central Idaho, Twin Falls is known for dramatic Shoshone Falls, a nearby series of waterfalls known as the "Niagara of the West."
-The falls are actually taller than Niagara Falls.
+Nestled along the Snake River in rural south central Idaho, a region known as Magic Valley, Twin Falls is known for dramatic Shoshone Falls, a nearby series of waterfalls known as the "Niagara of the West.
+The falls are actually 45 feet taller than Niagra Falls.

 At Least One Hospital Accepts Medicare Patients?
 Yes

 At Least One Hospital Accredited by Joint Commission?
 Yes

 Public Transit: The College of Southern Idaho operates Trans IV buses, a dial-a-ride service that runs Monday through Friday.

 Public Library: Yes.
 It receives very good reviews and has a bookmobile.

 Is Idaho Considered Tax Friendly for Retirement?
 Yes

 Notes: People seem to enjoy living here.
 The primary way into town is across the Perrine Memorial Bridge which straddles the Snake River.
 The bridge is the eighth tallest in the U.S. and a favorite spot for base jumpers, people who jump off the bridge with a parachute.
 Twin Falls' population has grown 20% during the last decade.
 Home prices have increased 5% since a year ago.